adrian555/pipelines-operator/README.md

 Run `http://<hostname>:8080/pipeline` to load the UI.

-Note: this operator runs on `minikube`.
+Note: this operator runs on [`minikube`](https://kubernetes.io/docs/setup/minikube/).
+Refer to this [link](https://github.com/adrian555/DocsDump/blob/dev/minikube.md) for running `minikube` on Ubuntu host without a hypervisor.